How To Make a Jar Terrarium

 When ready, insert the tree branch.

 Now to the fun part!
-Now It’s time to fill the remaining spaces with the plants and the moss we’ve collected before.
+It’s time to fill the remaining spaces with the plants and moss we’ve collected before.
 This will take some time, but don’t worry: It’s a very relaxing activity!

 Here’s the final result!
 Not bad!